avine/formation-angular-base/doc/course/public/06_directives.md

 - **Attribute directives**: change the appearance or behavior of DOM elements
 - **Structural directives**: change the DOM layout by adding and removing DOM elements
-- **Component**: yes! components are in fact directives that embed their own template
+- **Components**: yes! components are in fact directives that embed their own template

-Note:
+*Note:*

-  - Components have already been covered
+- Components have already been covered 🎉
-  - Structural directives are complex and beyond the scope of this course
+- Structural directives are complex and beyond the scope of this course 🚀

-✅ Therefore, this course focuses only on **attribute directives**
+- Therefore, this course focuses only on **attribute directives** ✅

 😉 *In this chapter, we'll cover the definition and usage of **custom** attribute directives.*<br />
 *Later in the course, you'll discover some Angular **built-in** attribute directives such as `RouterLink` (Routing) and `NgModel` (Forms).*